lithograph imagining Patrick Henry's Liberty or Death speech in Richmond, March 23, 1775

 At the ratification convention in Richmond in June, 1788, Henry stayed at the Swan hotel on Broad Street behind the Capitol.
 He lost, just barely, as the delegates from the Kentucky counties ended up voting for ratification without requiring that a Bill of Rights be added first.

 Patrick Henry was more self-taught than a successful student in school, but he supported Hampden-Sydney College in particular.
 He served on the board in 1789-92, travelling to the courthouse at Prince Edward County for meetings at least 6 times.
-In this same time he travelled to different courthouses to serve as a lawyer, since he needed the fees to both pay debts and continue speculating in land.
-He even travelled to Leesburg in 1789 to defend Robert "Councillor" Carter from a lawsuit filed by his relative, Charles Carter of Shirley Plantation.
+In this same time he traveled to different courthouses to serve as a lawyer, since he needed the fees to both pay debts and continue speculating in land.
+He even traveled to Leesburg in 1789 to defend Robert "Councillor" Carter from a lawsuit filed by his relative, Charles Carter of Shirley Plantation.
 Later, in 1791 (and in the 1793 appeal), he argued parts of the British Debts case in Federal court in Richmond.

 Henry moved his large family again, in 1792 to "Long Island" in Campbell County, which he apparently purchased from Governor "Light Horse Harry" Lee.
 From there he shipped tobacco down the James River, after hauling by wagon to Lynchburg.